top of page

 A gas collection pod, who knows what's festering behind that glass?!?
 One of the best parts of designing Frankenstein Lab props is the unique nature of the science used, it's pretty much anything goes!

-This is a transformer grid wall panel, basic in design but a visually pleasing element for sure.
-Vintage amber colored beehive lamps were used. notice the broken, missing and hanging tags, effective use of realistic wear and tear
+This is our version 1 transformer grid wall panel, basic in design but a visually pleasing element for sure.
+Vintage amber colored beehive lamps were used. notice the broken, missing and hanging tags, effective use of realistic wear and tear.
+One massive control flywheel really stands out!

 IMAG0019-2.jpg